 If Srxlev ≤ SnonIntraSearchP or Squal ≤ SnonIntraSearchQ then the UE shall search for and measure inter-frequency layers of higher, equal or lower priority in preparation for possible reselection.
 In this scenario, the minimum rate at which the UE is required to search for and measure higher priority layers shall be the same as that defined below in this clause.

-The UE shall be able to evaluate whether a newly detectable inter-frequency cell meets the reselection criteria defined in TS38.304 [30] within Kcarrier * Tdetect,NR_Inter if at least carrier frequency information is provided for inter-frequency neighbour cells by the serving cells when Treselection = 0 provided that the reselection criteria is met by a margin of at least [5] dB for reselections based on ranking or [6]dB for SS-RSRP reselections based on absolute priorities or [4]dB for SS-RSRQ reselections based on absolute priorities.
-The parameter Kcarrier is the number of NR inter-frequency carriers indicated by the serving cell.
-An inter-frequency cell is considered to be detectable according to the conditions defined in Annex B.1.3 of TS 38.133 [6] for a corresponding Band.
+The UE shall be able to evaluate whether a newly detectable inter-frequency cell meets the reselection criteria defined in TS38.304 [30] within Kcarrier * Tdetect,NR_Inter + Kcarrier_HST * Tdetect,NR_Inter_HST if at least carrier frequency information is provided for inter-frequency neighbour cells by the serving cells when Treselection = 0 provided that the reselection criteria is met by a margin of at least 5 dB for reselections based on ranking or 6dB for SS-RSRP reselections based on absolute priorities or 4dB for SS-RSRQ reselections based on absolute priorities.

+The parameter Kcarrier is the number of NR inter-frequency carriers which are not configured with highSpeedMeasInterFreq-r17 for FR1 indicated by the serving cell.
+The parameter Kcarrier_HST is the number of NR inter-frequency carriers which are configured with highSpeedMeasInterFreq-r17 for FR1 indicated by the serving cell.
+The parameter Kcarrier for a UE configured with idle mode CA measurements (while T331 is running), is the combined number of NR inter-frequency carriers indicated by the serving cell and the number of NR inter-frequency carriers configured for idle mode CA measurements which are not configured with highSpeedMeasInterFreq-r17 for FR1.
+The parameter Kcarrier_HST for a UE configured with idle mode CA measurements (while T331 is running), is the combined number of NR inter-frequency carriers indicated by the serving cell and the number of NR inter-frequency carriers configured for idle mode CA measurements which are configured with highSpeedMeasInterFreq-r17 for FR1.

+Note: combined total number means that if a carrier is an inter-frequency carrier indicated by the serving cell for mobility and additionally a carrier configured for idle mode CA measurements, it only counts as one carrier.

+An inter-frequency cell is considered to be detectable according to the conditions defined in TS 38.133 [6] Annex B.1.3 for a corresponding Band.